Cognigy/Documentation/docs/insights/dashboards/live-agent.md

 ### Live Agent Handovers

 This overview shows the number of handovers.
-A handover occurs when an AI Agent transfers the conversation to a human agent, this can happen multiple times during a session.
+A handover occurs when an AI Agent transfers the conversation to a human agent.
+Multiple handovers can occur within a single session.

 Source table: